paulstevensza/documentation/README.md

 # Documentation

-This is where I do my writing now, because even with a SSG, there's too much fucking around with stuff that doesn't matter instead of just hammering out content.

-Plus: no comment software.
-If you see something in a "post" that doesn't make sense or contains offensive errors, open an issue referencing the content that annoys or intrigues you. :boom: open source.
+This is where I keep notes of stuff I'm working on.
+Some of it will become blog posts on [xnode.co.za](http://xnode.co.za) while some of it will just live here as a technical reference that I can't lose in a fit of pique with my current blogging platform.

+It covers almost everything I work on, and acts as a substitute for my sometimes piss poor memory.

 ## About

-If you want to use anything you find here, go ahead.
-I don't even want you to mention the source if you're using it in your own writing, or to have to pass any links back to the original docs.
-You can if you like, but why bother?
-It's not like a shitty post on building jails in FreeBSD is suddenly going to garner me international fame...especially since I grokked the content out of the documentation anyway.
+I put time and effort into my research, so I'm licensing this under a MIT license.
+I don't expect anything else except a mention of where you found this and maybe a link back to my blog or this repo.

-## Unlicense
+## MIT License

-This is free and unencumbered software released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
-We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
-We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
+Copyright (c) 2017-2018 Paul Stevens

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For more information, please refer to <http://unlicense.org>